citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateMachineCatalogProvisioningSchemeRequestModel.md

 `func (o *CreateMachineCatalogProvisioningSchemeRequestModel) UnsetAzureADSecurityGroupNestId()`

 UnsetAzureADSecurityGroupNestId ensures that no value is present for AzureADSecurityGroupNestId, not even an explicit nil
+### GetAzureADSecurityGroupNestName

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetAzureADSecurityGroupNestName() string`

+GetAzureADSecurityGroupNestName returns the AzureADSecurityGroupNestName field if non-nil, zero value otherwise.

+### GetAzureADSecurityGroupNestNameOk

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetAzureADSecurityGroupNestNameOk() (*string, bool)`

+GetAzureADSecurityGroupNestNameOk returns a tuple with the AzureADSecurityGroupNestName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAzureADSecurityGroupNestName

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetAzureADSecurityGroupNestName(v string)`

+SetAzureADSecurityGroupNestName sets AzureADSecurityGroupNestName field to given value.

+### HasAzureADSecurityGroupNestName

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) HasAzureADSecurityGroupNestName() bool`

+HasAzureADSecurityGroupNestName returns a boolean if a field has been set.

+### SetAzureADSecurityGroupNestNameNil

+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) SetAzureADSecurityGroupNestNameNil(b bool)`

+ SetAzureADSecurityGroupNestNameNil sets the value for AzureADSecurityGroupNestName to be an explicit nil

+### UnsetAzureADSecurityGroupNestName
+`func (o *CreateMachineCatalogProvisioningSchemeRequestModel) UnsetAzureADSecurityGroupNestName()`

+UnsetAzureADSecurityGroupNestName ensures that no value is present for AzureADSecurityGroupNestName, not even an explicit nil
 ### GetAzureADTenantId

 `func (o *CreateMachineCatalogProvisioningSchemeRequestModel) GetAzureADTenantId() string`